nortigo/oscarquiz/README.md

 2018-06-05:

 * Replace self-hosted bootstrap to CDN
-* Update bootstrap to latest version
+* Update bootstrap to the latest version
 * Update HTML to fit new bootstrap version

 2018-03-03: